-It does not help either that most – if not all – developmental disabilities are incurable.
-It’s hard to decide if that is because the problem is too complex to resolve or there’s only a little research being done on the subject matter.
-The outcome is that the children who have the disorders mentioned above usually need to stay on therapy for years.
-“If you are looking for a way to make an important contribution to the services available in your town or city or you have been searching for a niche to help you stand out from the professional crowd, consider learning how to tailor therapy to this unique and rewarding population,” notes licensed psychologist Marie Hartwell-Walker, Ed.D.
+It does not help either that most developmental disabilities or progressive disabilities are incurable.
+It’s hard to decide if that is because the developmental disabilities are too complex to resolve or there’s only a little research being done on those disabilities.
+The outcome is that the children who have the developmental disabilities mentioned above usually need to stay in therapy for years.
+Disabilities that are developmental generally take a longer time to manage, and this might ruin the person’s childhood life.

-Nonetheless, in case you are new at giving counseling to someone with these types of disorders that affects developmental milestones, check out the following tips.
+Nonetheless, if you are new at giving counseling to someone with these types of disorders that affects developmental milestones, check out the following tips.

 - Earn Their Trust

-The unfortunate truth about disabled individuals who are older than five years old is that they may have been exposed to the world.
-That cannot produce a positive impact on the person all the time because they get to deal with the harsh comments from other people, no matter how much their family tries to protect them.
-Some gaze at them pitifully because of their developmental disabilities; others are inconsiderate enough to talk about their flaws openly.
+The unfortunate truth about individuals with developmental disabilities who are older than five years old is that they may have been exposed to the world.
+That cannot produce a positive impact on the person with developmental disabilities all the time because they get to deal with the harsh comments from other people, no matter how much their family tries to protect them from their developmental disabilities.
+Some gaze at them pitifully because of their developmental disabilities; others are inconsiderate enough to talk about their developmental disabilities openly.

-The thing is, whether the disability altered someone’s brain function or not, he or she can still realize at one point that strangers see them differently.
-It may enable them to retreat under their shell and not want to even be around mental health professionals like you.
-Because of that, you ought to earn their trust first.
+The thing is, whether the developmental disabilities altered someone’s brain function or not, he or she can still realize at one point that strangers see them differently because of their developmental disabilities.

-The easiest way to do that is by not pushing the client to do the activities you laid out.
-It will not be the only meeting you’ll have, and perhaps he or she can become comfortable around you the more you stay in their life.
+The easiest way to do that is by not pushing the client to do the activities you laid out for their developmental disabilities.
 You may also learn about their favorites so that it can be like a conversation starter between the two of you instead of starting right away with their developmental disabilities.